catherinepope/papermod/content/posts/sir-harry-hotspur-of-humblethwaite.md

 keywords: ["Anthony Trollope", "Sir Harry Hotspur of Humblethwaite", "male villainy", "female sacrifice", "inheritance law"]
 ---

-{{< figure
-  src="/images/sir-harry-hotspur-of-humblethwaite.jpg"
-  alt="Cover of Sir Harry Hotspur of Humblethwaite by Anthony Trollope" class="book"
+{{< book-cover src="images/sir-harry-hotspur-of-humblethwaite.jpg" alt="Cover of Sir Harry Hotspur of Humblethwaite by Anthony Trollope" >}}
->}}

 _Sir Harry Hotspur of Humblethwaite_ (1871) is Trollope’s most comfortless novel, and also the one with the most alliterative title (almost impossible to pronounce reliably after half a glass of sherry).
 Following the tragic death of his son and heir, Sir Harry Hotspur is forced to rewrite his will.
 The glorious title must go to his cousin, a useless article called George Hotspur, but Sir Henry is determined that he shouldn’t also get his wealth.
 He bequeaths all his property to daughter Emily, hoping that she will marry a decent chap prepared to take his wife’s name.
 Alas, Emily is a feisty minx who refuses to marry the chinless wonder her parents have chosen, instead falling in love with the feckless George.